dotnet/samples/core/tutorials/buggyamb/README.md

 For a quick tour of the application please click here: [Quick Tour](Docs/quick_tour.md).

-BuggyAmb is just a very buggy ASP.NET Core Razor Pages based application.
+BuggyAmb is a buggy ASP.NET Core Razor Pages-based application.
 This application was intentionally created as a buggy application so it can be used as a learning resource to practice troubleshooting some sample problem scenarios:

 * High CPU or low CPU performance problems, deadlocks.
 * High memory issues.